tewhatuora/api-standards/docs/api-development/Asynchronous APIs/03-MessageTypes.md

 | Correlation-Id   | `63841126-0aba-4e21-adbe-fa21279e83b2`  | Unique identifier for the interaction |
 | Event-Id | `54e7587e-5a38-4c85-94cb-96cc9570a19f` | Unique identifier for this event, used for idempotency |

-For further reading, please refer to:
+For further reading on message types, please refer to:

 - [Martin Fowler's "What do you mean by Event-Driven?"](https://martinfowler.com/articles/201701-event-driven.html)
 - [Event-Driven architecture event types](https://serverlessland.com/event-driven-architecture/visuals/event-types)